Tightest bound on hidden entropy production from partially observed dynamics: Entropy production from fitting a four-state network to observable statistics

 Figure~\ref{fig:EP_est_free_parameters} displays the entropy productions $\Delta\Sigma_\mathrm{fit}(a_{31},a_{42})$ resulting from the above fitting procedure for the observable jump probabilities calculated from the transition matrix in~\eref{eq:example_transition_matrix} for $\Delta\mu=0$ and all allowed combinations of $a_{31}$ and $a_{42}$.
 The solutions are symmetric with respect to replacing $a_{31}$ by $\tilde a_{H1} - a_{31}$ and $a_{42}$ by $\tilde a_{H2} - a_{42}$, which reflects the arbitrariness in the numbering of hidden states.

 Notice that a wide range of entropy productions are compatible with the observed statistics of jumps.
 In fact, choosing ever-finer grids for $a_{31}$ and $a_{42}$ reveals that the highest allowed $\Delta\Sigma_\mathrm{fit}$ grows seemingly unbounded.
 This effect can be traced back to the possibility of having an almost absolutely irreversible transition along one edge $i\to j$ which contributes to the total entropy production with a huge edge-affinity $\ln a_{ji}/a_{ij}$.
-It is therefore prudent to take the lowest possible entropy production as an improved lower bound on the real entropy production.
-The real underlying entropy production is marked with a red cross in figure~\ref{fig:EP_est_free_parameters}.
+It is therefore prudent to take the lowest possible entropy production as an improved lower bound on the real entropy production:

+The real underlying entropy production is marked in red in figure~\ref{fig:EP_est_free_parameters}.
 Since the underlying transition rates satisfy $a_{2,4} = a_{4,2} =0$, they saturate the constraints on the allowed solutions.
 Therefore, the original network lies on the edge of the region of allowed solutions.

 Returning to the example in section~\ref{sec:example_network}, one can repeat the inference procedure for all values of $\Delta\mu$ and add a plot of the new lower bound to the curves in figure~\ref{fig:example_EP_1}, which is shown in figure~\ref{fig:example_EP_2}.
 It is evident that the entropy production inferred from fitting the jump probabilities does much better at capturing the full dissipation than the other methods.